spree/spree-api-v2-js-sdk/README.md

 The SDK avoids throwing JavaScript [`Error`s][1].
 Instead, any error is included in a result object.

-To determine whether a call was succesful, use `isSuccess()` or `isFail()` methods on the result.
+To determine whether a call was successful, use `isSuccess()` or `isFail()` methods on the result.
 Details of a failed call can be retrieved using `fail()`.
 The method returns a `SpreeSDKError` instance, which is the primary type for all `Error`s returned by the SDK and extends the native JavaScript `Error` type.

 Available `SpreeSDKError` subtypes: